StreetStrider/fluh/readme.md

 ## Bud

 * Bud is a push-strategy FRP unit for creating data (event) streams.
-* Bud can contain single value, similar to Behavior, but cannot change continuously, like real one.
+* Bud is a Stream, but can contain single value, similar to Behavior.
+It's not an actual Behavior, because it cannot change continuously, like real one.
-This is a simplification for practical needs.
+This design is a simplification for practical needs.
 See the [explanation concerning Behaviors and Streams](https://github.com/funkia/hareactive/tree/b7875b05d6f61089f1411bca882713a346ce41b0#conceptual-overview).
+Bud is a push, Behavior is a pull, this is distinction.
 * Initialized with `Nothing`.
 * Can be pure and impure, depending on usage.